Muscular Christianity: Asia

-Elwood Brown, physical director of the Manila chapter of the YMCA, heavily promoted Muscular Christianity in the Philippines, and co-founded the Far Eastern Championship Games which ran from 1914 to 1934.
-Japanese scholar Ikuo Abe argued that the modern sports ethic and sport culture in Japan was heavily influenced in its infancy by Christian missionaries and Western teachers during the 19th and 20th century.
+Elwood Brown, physical director of the Manila chapter of the YMCA, promoted Muscular Christianity in the Philippines and co-founded the Far Eastern Championship Games which ran from 1914 to 1934.
+Japanese scholar Ikuo Abe argues that the modern sports ethic and sport culture in Japan was heavily influenced in its infancy by Christian missionaries and Western teachers during the 19th and 20th century.
 According to Abe, Japan's sport culture developed as a hybridization of Muscular Christianity and Bushido ethics.

 South Asia

 Muscular Christianity was also an influence on Swami Vivekananda's ideology of "muscular Hinduism" and Hindu nationalism, particularly his emphasis on physical prowess and masculinity.
 The North American YMCA also played a role in reshaping Indian physical culture, adopting some of the local sports and assisting in the formation of modern yoga while bringing Western sports to the country.

 Africa

 According to Peter Alegi, Muscular Christianity reached Africa through colonial mission schools during the late 19th century.
 Sports were incorporated directly into many mission schools to promote Muscular Christianity, as administrators and missionaries believed sports such as football shared many of the same values.
 The effect mission schools like Adams College in South Africa had was seen through the demographics of football players, as a significant number of members at the earliest sports clubs in South Africa were Christian Africans.
 Over time these practices moved away from specific sports and more towards general physical education.

 Muscular Christianity became widely noticed throughout Africa due to colonization.
-Men were meant to be the head of their households and it was viewed that this structure was deteriorating.
+Men were meant to be the head of their households, and it was viewed that this structure was deteriorating.
 It was the establishment of Western-style schools across the continent that brought about Muscular Christianity along with the introduction of European football teams.
 Soccer was thought to teach young boys self-restraint, fairness, honor, and success.
 It was also to develop them into disciplined, healthy, and moral citizens.
 The purpose behind these soccer clubs was not just to bring idealized traits to the young boys, but to make them into strong soldiers and advocates for the Western world.
 Missionary schools were among the first to incorporate football into their programs, to make sure every student was playing.
 This was to blend the African and Western culture to transition the African students more easily into the world of Christianity.

 Adams College, known as Amanzimtoti Training Institute before 1914, was one of the first and largest missionary schools in southern and central Africa.
 This school was important due to its football team, the Shooting Stars.
 This team was successful in competing against other teams throughout the area.
 Other missionary schools were known more for their success in other sports, like cricket or rugby.